Guide to Exploring Sonoma County by SMART Train

 1500 Guerneville Road, Santa Rosa

 Surrounded primarily by residential neighborhoods, this is, perhaps, more of a commuter stop than a full-fledged train station.
-Cyclists alighting at the Santa Rosa North station will appreciate the bicycle lanes on Guerneville and Fulton roads that lead to Santa Rosa’s extensive system of trails, letting you peddle through both urban and rural areas.
+Cyclists alighting at the Santa Rosa North station will appreciate the bicycle lanes on Guerneville and Fulton roads that lead to Santa Rosa's extensive system of trails, letting you peddle through both urban and rural areas.
 And this area is definitely a family destination.
-About half a mile to the south of the train station you’ll find the Charles M. Schulz Museum (2301 Hardies Lane, Santa Rosa, 707-579-4452), honoring the beloved cartoonist and his engaging Peanuts gang; Snoopy’s Home Ice (aka Redwood Empire Ice Arena, 1667 W. Steele Lane, Santa Rosa, 707-546-7147); Snoopy's Gallery and Gift Shop (1665 W. Steele Lane, Santa Rosa, 707-546-3385); and the highly interactive Children’s Museum of Sonoma County (1835 W. Steele Lane, Santa Rosa, 707-546-4069), dedicated to instilling a sense of wonder and teaching children (and their parents) about the arts, sciences, and the world around them.
-Just south of there you’ll Coddingtown Mall, which offers more than 40 specialty shops and department stores, and a variety of eateries.
-There are also a number of local restaurants in the area, like Kettles Vietnamese Bistro (1202 W. Steele Lane, Santa Rosa, 707-528-3747), which uses fresh local ingredients to craft traditional dishes.
-You can stay nearby at the Best Western Garden Inn (1500 Santa Rosa Ave., Santa Rosa, 707-546-4031) or the Sandman (3421 Cleveland Ave., Santa Rosa, 707-293-2100).
+About half a mile to the south of the train station you'll find the Charles M. Schulz Museum, honoring the beloved cartoonist and his engaging Peanuts gang; Snoopy's Home Ice; Snoopy's Gallery and Gift Shop; and the highly interactive Children's Museum of Sonoma County, dedicated to instilling a sense of wonder and teaching children (and their parents) about the arts, sciences, and the world around them.
+Just south of there you'll find Coddingtown, which offers more than 40 specialty shops and department stores, and a variety of eateries.
+There are also a number of local restaurants in the area, like Kettles Vietnamese Bistro, which uses fresh local ingredients to craft traditional dishes.
+You can stay nearby at the Best Western Garden Inn or The Sandman Hotel.